-Other English language tests may be considered on a case by case basis, provided they contain the equivalent information about the candidate's English ability, specifically the level of ability in each of the four languages skills (speaking, listening, writing, reading).Exempted from an English test are those who are a native English speaker from the USA, UK, Canada, Ireland, Australia, New Zealand or South Africa or whose undergraduate programme was taught completely in the English language in one of the following countries: USA, Canada, Australia, New Zealand, South Africa or within the EU/EEA;
+Exempted from an English test are those who are a native English speaker from the USA, UK, Canada, Ireland, Australia, New Zealand or South Africa or whose undergraduate programme was taught completely in the English language in one of the following countries: USA, Canada, Australia, New Zealand, South Africa or within the EU/EEA;

 - c.
-A grade point average (GPA) equivalent to a 7 out of 10 in the Dutch education system or comparable, which is considered to be above average; - d.
+A grade point average (GPA) equivalent to a 7 out of 10 in the Dutch education system or comparable, which is considered to be above average.
+The RSM Admissions Manager will ultimately decide whether a GPA is sufficient or not; - d.
 A GMAT score of at least 600.
 Students with a bachelor degree from a Dutch university are exempted from a GMAT test in case they meet the stated GPA requirement.
 If they fail the GPA requirement they are eligible with a GMAT score of at least 600; - e.
 A motivation letter and a curriculum vitae.